ttddee/CascadeDocs/docs/source/quickstart.rst

 If you want to save the result image to disk, connect the output of the `Pixelate Node` to the input of the `Write Node`.

-In the `Write Node`s properties set a folder and a file name and choose a file type.
+In the `Write Node` properties set a folder and a file name and choose a file type.

 .. image:: https://github.com/ttddee/CascadeDocs/blob/main/docs/source/image/quickstart08.png?raw=true